GET MARRIED BY A CAPTAIN, WEDDINGS, MARRIAGE LICENSE NOTARY

-If you're wanting to get married or perhaps elope and have a private wedding, or if you prefer very simple wedding ceremony I will meet with and you and your fiance' and I will notarize you marriage license.
+If you're wanting to get married or perhaps elope and have a private wedding.
+Or perhaps you prefer a very simple wedding ceremony.
+I will meet with you and your fiance and I will notarize your marriage license.

-If you prefer I can also offer you a more traditional style wedding ceremony and I can officiate the ceremony and solemnize the wedding.
+If you prefer I can also offer you a more traditional style wedding ceremony as well as officiate the ceremony and solemnize the wedding.

-You also need to have 2 witnesses to sign the marriage certificate after the wedding
+You also need to have two witnesses to sign the marriage certificate after the wedding.

 The couple wishing to be married must first obtain a marriage license in advance of the wedding date.
 This license may be obtained from your local City Hall.
 Both the future bride and groom must go together to obtain the license.
 Licenses are usually issued immediately and are valid for 30 to 60 days, depending on your local government policy.